-The Great Smoky Mountains of eastern Tennessee draws throngs of visitors to Gatlinburg.
+The Great Smoky Mountains of eastern Tennessee draw throngs of visitors to Gatlinburg.
 What’s great about the beautiful southern city is that it is easily accessible by less than a day’s drive for more than half of the country’s population.
 On a good day, you can get there by taking I-40 to Exit 407 and going south through Sevierville and Pigeon Forge.
 For alternative routes consider the following:

--For those coming from Lexington, Tennessee, take I-75 North and follow Highway 321 to I-40 East to Exit 435.
+-For those driving to Gatlinburg from Lexington, Kentucky, take I-75 South and follow Highway 321 to I-40 East to Exit 435.

-–Nashville dwellers, you will take I-75 South and follow the same directions as if you were coming from Chattanooga.
+– People driving from Nashville to Gatlinburg, you will take I-75 South and follow the same directions as if you were coming from Chattanooga.

-–Atlanta residents can take a leisurely road trip along I-85 North to I-985 North to US 23.
+-Making a drive from Atlanta, Georgia to Gatlinburg?
+Take a leisurely road trip along I-85 North to I-985 North to US 23.
 Take US 23 to Highway 23/441, changing to Highway 74/441 through Cherokee, North Carolina.
 It will take you about 4 hours and ten minutes.
 This will allow for maximum sight-seeing potential along the drive!

 For those who may balk at taking a road trip but still want to take in the unique fun and foods of Gatlinburg, consider flying into Knoxville.
 McGhee Tyson Airport (TYS) is 55 miles north of Gatlinburg.
 Most major airlines fly there daily and once you are on the ground, renting a car is quite easy for maximum enjoyment of the trip.
 Hop in the car, turn up the radio, and be prepared to enjoy some good ole southern hospitality!
 Gatlinburg is waiting with open arms.